 Thinking of taking on a bathroom remodel?
 These tips could help you avoid a bathroom renovation disaster.

 DIY bathroom renovations are not for the faint of heart.
-“Almost everything in the bathroom has a mechanical rough-in to it, and there are plumbing, space and ventilation issues to consider,” says Maria Stapperfenne, president of the National Kitchen & Bath Association.
+“Almost everything in the bathroom has a mechanical rough-in to it, and there are plumbing, space and ventilation issues to consider,” says Maria Stapperfenne, former president of the National Kitchen & Bath Association.
 Whether you use a professional or are making relatively straightforward DIY tweaks, like replacing a toilet or changing out a vanity for one that’s the same size, it’s good to know what lies ahead.

 Make a plan